+- (1) An aircraft operator shall employ suitably qualified persons within its organization as: - Security Manager who must be responsible for the management of the security systems and security related activities including ensuring that all personnel are provided with aviation security training to carry out their duties and functions for the aircraft operations; - b) Ground Security Coordinator who must be responsible for the coordination and implementation of ground security duties and controls as required for the aircraft operations and as required by the aircraft operator security programme.

-- 74. - (1) An aircraft operator shall employ a suitably qualified person within its organization as a Security Coordinator to be responsible for the management and coordination of the implementation of security controls for his operations. - (2) An aircraft operator shall designate, in his approved Aircraft Security Programme, the Security Coordinator as the primary contact of the aircraft operator for all aviation security related activities and communications with the Authority, and who shall be available at all times. - (3) The Security Coordinator shall be responsible for the development, maintenance and implementation of the Aircraft Operator Security Programme and standard operating procedures required under these Regulations. - (4) An aircraft operator shall ensure that: - a) a person authorized to perform security related function on his behalf has knowledge of: - i. the provisions of these Regulations, applicable security directives and information or advisory circulars promulgated pursuant to regulation 142; and - ii. elements of the approved Aircraft Operator Security Programme required for the performance of his functions. - b) the Security Coordinator of the aircraft operator at each airport or aerodrome: - i. reviews daily all security-related functions for effectiveness and compliance with:
+- (2) Subject to sub-regulations (1), an aircraft operator shall designate, in his approved Aircraft Security Programme: - a) the Security Manager as the primary contact of the aircraft operator for all aviation security related activities and communications with the Authority, and who shall be available at all times. - b) Subject to sub-regulations (1) a) and (2) a), in the absence of the security manager, aircraft operators shall designate interim senior personnel such as the country manager, country representative, airport manager, or station manager to act as liaise or point person on security matters. - c) Subject to sub-regulations (2) b), the aircraft operator shall ensure that directors, security managers and other senior personnel such as the country managers, country representatives, airport managers, or station managers have satisfactorily completed: - a.
+Aviation Security Familiarization Course for Senior Executives; - b.
+Aviation Security Supervisory and Management Training; - c.
+Aviation Security Crisis Management Training; - d.
+Other aviation security training as required by the National Civil Aviation Security Programme and the National Civil Aviation Security Training Programme; - e.
+Any other applicable aviation security training in the Aircraft Operator Security Programme. - (3) The Security Manager shall be responsible for the development, maintenance and implementation of the Aircraft Operator Security Programme and standard operating procedures required under these Regulations. - (4) An aircraft operator shall ensure that: - - a) a person authorized to perform security related function on his behalf has knowledge of: - i. the provisions of these Regulations, applicable security directives and information or advisory circulars promulgated pursuant to regulation 142; and

+- ii. elements of the approved Aircraft Operator Security Programme required for the performance of his functions. - b) the Security Manager of the aircraft operator at each airport or aerodrome: - i. reviews daily all security-related functions for effectiveness and compliance with: